-Kona has some wildly fun water activities to participate in.
-If you love water activities, you’ll love staying here.
+Kona has some wildly fun water activities to participate in, so if you love water activities, you’ll love staying here.

 A chance to swim with dolphins, I’m there!

-Please note, these animals are protected so the aim is not to get up close but to view from a distance that keeps them protected.
+Please note, these animals are protected so the aim is not to get up close but to view them from a distance.